 Chinese grub with a twist – WowYauChow is a great spot in Altrincham, focusing on British-Chinese food with a modern street food spin.
 The tasty menu is accompanied by cocktails and craft beers, with loaded fries, bao buns, dumplings and beef brisket curry stealing the show.
 The restaurant has also launched a fantastic bottomless brunch offering, that’s sure to tickle the tastebuds of any Asian cuisine lover.
 WowYauChow, 59 Stamford New Rd, Altrincham, WA14 1DS.

-Yang Sing, located in Manchester’s beloved China Town, has long been known as one of Manchester’s best – opening up way back in the 80s.
-Specialising in traditional Cantonese cooking, Yang Sing serves up Dim Sum, soups, sharing platters and more, with dishes such as shark’s fin soup, Peking style pork belly ribs, and Cantonese chicken.
-Yang Sing, 34 Princess St, M1 4JY.
+Yang Sing’s little sister, the restaurant is located in Manchester’s beloved China Town, with Yang Sing being known as one of the best Chinese restaurants in Manchester- opening up way back in the 80s.
+Specialising in traditional Cantonese cooking, Little Yang Sing serves up Dim Sum, soups, sharing platters and more, with dishes such as Peking style pork belly ribs and Cantonese chicken.
+Little Yang Sing, 17 George St, M1 4HE.

 6. Jai Vegan, City Centre